RJWoodhead/elm-memo/README.md

 inter-departmental memos to keep each other apprised of what is going on, on a need-to-know basis.

+In the Memo Metaphor, Cmd Msgs are letters arriving from outside the company, and memos are internal discussions about how to respond to those letters.

 In the Memo metaphor:

 * Each module's state is only changed by the module itself.
 If another module